 The key financial highlights on a consolidated basis are:

-in the previous year, an increase of 21 per cent
+crore in the previous year, an increase of 13 per cent

-in the previous year, an increase of 57 per cent
+in the previous year, an increase of 77 per cent

-These robust financial numbers have enabled us to recommend a dividend of
+These robust financial numbers have enabled us to recommend a final dividend of Rs.

 Highest credit ratings

-Our Company`s short term borrowing program has been assigned a rating of
+Our Companys short term debt programme has been assigned a rating of

-"A1+" by ICRA and CRISIL, the highest credit quality rating assigned by the
+"A1+" by ICRA and CRISIL Limited, the highest credit quality rating assigned by

-respective agency to short-term debt instruments.
-Instruments rated in this
+the respective agency to short-term debt instruments.
+Instruments rated in this category

 Achievements during the year across key operating businesses